-With an emphasis along the major waterways of the system, the Fund will award grants in the following three categories.
+The Fund will award grants in the following three categories.

-1. Improve Habitat Quality and Connectivity

-- 2. Expand and Maintain Green Stormwater Infrastructure - 3.
-Activate Restored Habitats and Greenspace
+- 1. Improve Habitat Quality and Connectivity - 2.
+Expand and Maintain Nature-Based Solutions to Improve Stormwater Storage - 3.
+Activate Restored Habitats and Natural Areas secondary categories.

-Each applicant will need to identify one category that best describes the proposed project.
-If a project is expected to yield benefits in multiple categories, an applicant may also identify relevant secondary categories.
 Projects should advance the goals of NFWF's Great Lakes Business Plan.
-Competitive proposals will deliver environmental and social impact, improving habitat, green infrastructure, public access to nature and community engagement while benefiting underserved communities.
 The following sections provide more information on the three funding categories.

+Each applicant will need to identify one category that best describes the proposed project.
+If a project is expected to yield benefits in multiple categories, an applicant may also identify relevant